Ambition and Objective

 - We interact with strategic partners to define and refine relevant areas for research.

 - We include, support and empower the next generation of scholars and educators to carry the torch further (Master’s students, PhD students and Post Docs).

-- We leverage institutional ties to the Stanford Center on Philanthropy and Civil Society, the Social Innovation and Change Initiative at the Harvard Kennedy School and various institutions in Europe to conduct research in a collaborative spirit.
+- We leverage institutional ties to the Stanford Center on Philanthropy and Civil Society, the Global Innovation for Impact Lab and the Social Innovation and Change Initiative at the Harvard Kennedy School and various institutions in Europe to conduct research in a collaborative spirit.

 We are impactful when the knowledge we develop enables more robust and integrated approaches to tackle societal challenges.